See Robin Auld, The Native Young, Craig Lucas and more live at Café Roux this month

 Currently there are only 2,675 active cases in The Western Cape out of the 108,226 confirmed cases reported during the lockdown.

 For more updates on Cape Town and coronavirus, subscribe to our weekly newsletter.

 COVID-19 IN SOUTH AFRICA: THE SITUATION NOW

-The national total of confirmed cases stands at 516,862 as of 3 August, up 5,377 since the last official report from the National Department of Health.
-Here are the rest of the stats:
+The national total of confirmed cases stands at 667,049 as stated in the last official report from the National Department of Health on 25 September.

 COVID-19 UPDATE IN WESTERN CAPE: THE SITUATION NOW

-As of 3 August, we have 95,407 confirmed cases of Covid-19 infections in the province (an increase of 716 since the last report) according to the Western Cape Government.
+As of 25 September, we have 109,363 confirmed Covid-19 cases in the province according to the Western Cape Government.